c2fcoin/sins-coin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `safeinsured` for your own use.
+You can ignore this section if you are building `c2fcoind` for your own use.

-safeinsured/safeinsure-cli binaries are not included in the safeinsure-Qt.app bundle.
+c2fcoind/c2fcoin-cli binaries are not included in the c2fcoin-Qt.app bundle.

-If you are building `safeinsured` or `safeinsure-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `c2fcoind` or `c2fcoin-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: